tompaana/liveperson-bot-adapter/README.md

-# liveperson-bot-adapter
+# LivePerson Bot Adapter #

-A LivePerson Bot adapter that enables the integration of the Microsoft Bot Framework to the LivePerson care agent system.
+This is a sample bot to feature the LivePerson Bot adapter that enables the integration of the Microsoft Bot Framework to the [LivePerson](https://www.liveperson.com/) care agent system.